 A great offer itself is not enough.
 It should be something that is specifically addressing the key pain point of your target audience.
 There is a big difference in making a free offer that is targeting that pain point vs. another one that just focuses on wants and needs.

-Your offer needs to tap into that pain so that your audience can realize: This is exactly the solution for the problem they are looking for.
+Your offer needs to tap into that pain so that your audience can realize.
+This is exactly the solution to the problem they are looking for.

 Spend time on developing a great offer.
 When leads get in touch with you the first time, then present them a Top-of-the-funnel offer (TOFU).
-When they already have engaged with some content, e.g. your blog, then you can also place a Middle-of-the-funnel offer (MOFU).
+When they already have engaged with some content, e.g. your b2b lead generation blog, then you can also place a Middle-of-the-funnel offer (MOFU).

 Inbound marketing offers to place at different sales funnel stages